tm512/dynarray/README.md

 not already present on your system.

 To build the library, just run `make`.
+To install, run `make install`, optionally setting DEST to the target location.
 To build the example program, run `make example`.

 This is a work-in-progress.
 I will document the usage of the library later, but